 Sony PlayStation VR:

-PlayStation VR provides a higher quality experience than the Google Cardboard and Samsung Gear VR, proving it’s worth by dominating console gaming industry.
+PlayStation VR provides a higher quality experience than the Google Cardboard and Samsung Gear VR, proving it’s worth by dominating the console gaming industry.
 Although PSVR is predominantly for gaming, it is still more than capable of hosting VR content via the many apps including YouTube, for you to upload and watch your own VR content.

 With its low price and PS4 compatibility, PlayStation VR has outsold both HTC Vive and Oculus Rift.